dsbowen/hemlock/docs_md/tutorial/debug.md

 p = Page(Debug.send_keys(Input(), 'hello world'))
 p.debug_functions.pop()
-path = p.preview(driver)
-p._debug(driver)
+p.preview(driver)._debug(driver)
 ```

 First, we use `chromedriver` to open Chromedriver with [selenium python](https://selenium-python.readthedocs.io/).

-Then, we create a page, attaching a debug function to an input question on the page.
-Like the other functions you've seen, `Debug.send_keys(Input(), 'hello world')` attaches a `send_keys` debug function to the `Input()` with an argument `hello world` and returns the input question to which it is attached.
+Next, we create a page, attaching a debug function to an input question on the page.
+Like the other functions you've seen, `Debug.send_keys(Input(), 'hello world')` attaches a `send_keys` debug function to the `Input()` with an argument `'hello world'` and returns the input question to which it is attached.

 We then pop the last debug function from the page we created.
 Why?
 By default, pages have two debug functions.
 The first executes its questions' debug methods in random order; as if the participant were randomly jumping between questions on a page.
 The second debug function randomly clicks a forward or back button (if it exists), or refreshes the page.
-Popping the debug function simply prevents the debugger from navigating, which is often a good idea in preview mode.
+Popping the debug function prevents the debugger from navigating, which is often a good idea in preview mode.

 Finally, we run the debug function.
 You'll notice it enters 'hello world' in the input.